Obstetrical nursing

 Obstetrical nursing, also called perinatal nursing, is a nursing specialty that works with patients who are attempting to become pregnant, are currently pregnant, or have recently delivered.
 Obstetrical nurses help provide prenatal care and testing, care of patients experiencing pregnancy complications, care during labor and delivery, and care of patients following delivery.
 Obstetrical nurses work closely with obstetricians, midwives, and nurse practitioners.
 They also provide supervision of patient care technicians and surgical technologists.

+Job description

-Obstetrical nurses perform postoperative care on surgical units.
-Stress test evaluations, cardiac monitoring, vascular monitoring, and health assessments are somethings these nurses might preform.
+Obstetrical nurses perform a number of tasks, like mammograms, administering medications through IV's, monitoring newborns, stress test evaluations, cardiac monitoring, vascular monitoring, and health assessments.
 Obstetrical nurses are required to possess specialized skills such as electronic fetal monitoring, nonstress tests, neonatal resuscitation, and medication administration by continuous intravenous drip.

-Obstetrical nurses are also expected to be detailed and organized because they usually have more than one patient to deal with at a time.
-Their mental and physical strength is important because the nurses work long hours usually standing and also have to be able to perform tasks expertly.
-Nurses should be emotionally stable because they will have to cope with emergencies and loss.
-Lastly, they need to have critical thinking skills because the patient's health could change in an instant and they have to be ready to know what to do quickly and accurately.

-Obstetrical nurses work in many different environments such as medical offices, prenatal clinics, labor & delivery units, antepartum units, postpartum units, operating theatres, and clinical research.
+The workload and daily routine of obstetrical nurses requires them to be detailed and organized, possess mental and physical strength and emotional stability, and to possess critical thinking skills.

+Common workplaces for obstetrical nurses are as follows: